facelessuser/pymdown-extensions/docs/extensions/githubemoji.md

 !!! warning "Deprecated"
     This extension has been deprecated in version `1.3.0`.
 Users are encouraged to use the [Emoji extension](./emoji.md) instead.
 This extension will be removed at some time in the future.

 GithubEmoji adds support for GFM emojis.
-Using GFM&rsquo;s emoji syntax, this extension will create image links to Github's emoji assets.
+Using GFM's emoji syntax, this extension will create image links to Github's emoji assets.
 It adds support for all of Github's supported emojis (at the time of writing this).

 ## Options
 | Option    | Type | Default |Description |